av3nger/cf-images/README.txt

 library to Cloudflare Images and let it handle everything for you - store, resize, optimize and deliver images in the best possible format to your users.

-Note from the developer.
-The plugin is a work in progress, if something is not working as expected, or you want a feature added to the plugin, please create a support request.
+Note from the developer: The plugin is a work in progress, which I created for my personal use, because I got tired with image optimization plugins ignoring real user needs or overcharging for services.
+If something is not working as expected, or you want a feature added to the plugin, please create a support request, and I will do my best to make it happen.

 Cloudflare, the Cloudflare logo, and Cloudflare Workers are trademarks and/or registered trademarks of Cloudflare, Inc. in the United States and other jurisdictions.